abhijit-c/LatinTranslations/Pliny/letters/emperortrajan.md

   passive subjunctive, meaning to punish.
 This is the protasis of the future less vivid conditional.

-    Whether the name itself be punished, if it should be without shame, or the shameful acts clinging to the name are punished.
+    Whether the name itself be punished, if it should be without shames, or the shameful acts clinging to the name are punished.

 7. *Interim, \<in\> iis qui ad me tamquam Christiani deferebantur, hunc sum